 Where Do You Buy Out-of-Province Medical Insurance?

 - MURA cannot recommend any particular providers.
 This is a personal choice and will depend on your age, your health, whether or not you have any pre-existing medical conditions, whether you want insurance for a single trip or would like coverage that covers several trips over the course of a year.

 - Costs can vary substantially among the various providers and you should shop around to get the best price.
 Premiums for the same coverage can vary by hundreds of dollars from one provider to the next.

-- As a result of MURA’s discussions with the University, Sun Life, who administers the $10,000 coverage, has partnered with Allianz Global Assistance.
+- Sun Life has partnered with Allianz Global Assistance.
 It is stated on the HR website that they provide “preferred rates” to McMaster retirees.
 No details are provided, but further information can be found on the HR Retiree Information web page, or by phone at 905-525-9140, ext 22247.